The Gods of Calatia

 From the archway, a long, black arm extended from the portal.
 As it moved, it elongated into a large tentacle and wrapped around Ulrira’s neck.
 Ulrira fell to the ground and the tentacle began pulling him towards the portal.

 Zedeki, Namika, and Gongu reacted.
-They each fired their bows, sticking arrows into Cruel’s tentacle, but it continued to pull until Ulrira was dragged into the portal and out of sight forever.
+They each fired their bows, sticking arrows harmlessly into Cruel’s tentacle, but it continued to pull until Ulrira was dragged into the portal and out of sight forever.

-“You dare challenge me, the god of Calatia?” roared Cruel.
+“You dare challenge me, the god of Calatia?” hissed Cruel.
 “Know this: I have what I need from your pitiful little ship.
 And when the lighthouses are destroyed, I will be free.
 As your enemy, I will burn you all.
 But you may yet be forgiven.
 Only the strongest will live in my Calatia.
 Consider this a test.”

-Cruel disappeared, but two figured blocked the doorway to the temple behind them: a small girl with ashen skin and a tall winged creature with black skin and leather armor holding a long spear.
+Cruel disappeared, but two figured blocked the doorway to the temple behind them: a small girl with ashen skin and a tall winged creature with black and red skin and leather armor holding a long spear.

 The Grave Child and Billimug, the Acheman.

-Zedeki quickly fired an arrow into the Acheman, but the Acheman ripped the arrow from his own skin and flung it to the ground.
+Zedeki quickly fired an arrow into the Acheman, but the Acheman ripped the arrow from his wound and flung it to the ground.
 The Grave Child wrapped herself in flames and smiled.
 She sent a barrage of fire at the sentinels.
 When the flames died down, Whisper and Ophinia lay on the ground.

 Gongu ran over to Whisper and began to wrap his wounds.
 Zedeki flew out the door but could not find the Grave Child now.
 “Where did she go?”